"Puppy mill" is a dangerous term used to further divide the dog world

 There are approximately 2,200 dog breeders licensed by the United States Department of Agriculture (USDA) that are inspected annually and must meet the requirements as detailed in the Animal Welfare Act (AWA), which includes provision of veterinary care, food, water, shelter, and social interactions.
 A legitimate argument can be made that the AWA’s minimum requirements are not as rigorous as most people would like them to be, but dogs in many commercial breeding facilities are maintained in far superior conditions then is often depicted by the media and animal welfare groups.
 In fact, many commercial breeding facilities are committed to ensuring their dogs have good welfare and that the dogs’ standard of living far exceeds the AWA’s minimum requirements by providing exercise yards, indoor/outdoor access, enrichment, socialization, including early neurological stimulation (ENS) and puppy activity centers, and comprehensive veterinary care including preventative care for periodontal disease.

 Dr. Candace Croney, Director of the Center for Animal Welfare Science and Professor of Animal Behavior and Well-Being at Purdue University and one of Good Dog’s advisors, has created a nationwide certification program, Canine Care Certified, that establishes rigorous standards, guidelines and a third-party auditing system for commercial dog breeders that focuses on behavioral and physical health of breeding dogs and their puppies.
-The breeders certified by Canine Care Certified far exceed the minimum requirements of USDA licensing in ensuring their dogs have good welfare - demonstrating facility size is not indicative of the quality of a breeding program or the ability to guarantee the health and welfare of the dogs.
+The breeders certified by Canine Care Certified far exceed the minimum requirements of USDA licensing in ensuring their dogs have good welfare - demonstrating that facility size is not indicative of the quality of a breeding program or the ability to guarantee the health and welfare of the dogs.
 In a recent interview with Good Dog, Dr. Croney said that commercial breeders participating in Canine Care Certified and those working toward certification have demonstrated high interest in learning and applying animal welfare principles to their kennels.
-She believes that many such commercial kennels have made impressive strides in a fairly short period of time, particularly in regard to supporting the behavioral and mental well-being needs of their dogs.
+Dr. Croney believes that many such commercial kennels have made impressive strides in a fairly short period of time, particularly in regard to supporting the behavioral and mental well-being needs of their dogs.
+Ms. Strand agrees that such improvements have been made not only in the facilities, themselves, but also in the understanding of socialization that dogs need to have with each other and with people.
 Not only have major enhancements been made to kennel design and the frequency and quality of human-dog interactions in these commercial kennels, but genetic screening and selection and health care programs have also been improved.
 Perhaps most importantly, dogs are being set up for success outside of the kennel as commercial breeders work to retire and humanely rehome dogs at young ages.
 Dr. Croney believes these attitudes and behaviors of commercial kennel owners entirely contradict those implied by the term “puppy mill.”

 The term “puppy mill” is often intentionally used to elicit an emotional response from the public in order to garner support for anti-breeder legislation by conflating irresponsible and responsible dog breeders, and to bias the public against dog breeders.
 This legislation is purportedly intended to make the world better for our dogs, but it is often overreaching, has a negative effect on the dog breeders who are making responsible choices, conveys to the public that responsible dog breeders (including many responsible commercial breeders) and unethical producers are one and the same, and creates a breeding ground for irresponsible sources to continue to take advantage of the misinformed public.